zayabarrini/cinema/Analysis/UK.md

 Would you like a **Lacanian or psychoanalytic reading** of the film as well?
 It's deeply suited to one—especially concerning the Real, the gaze, and the passage between symbolic worlds.

-You:

-Saint Maud, 2019 Movie narrative
+# Saint Maud, 2019 Movie narrative

-ChatGPT:

 **Narrative Summary: *Saint Maud* (2019)**
 Directed by **Rose Glass**, *Saint Maud* is a psychological horror and spiritual thriller that tells the story of a young palliative care nurse whose **religious devotion turns into obsession**, leading her into **a descent shaped by repression, delusion, and ecstatic suffering**.